OCA/account-invoicing/purchase_stock_picking_return_invoicing/README.rst

 * The computation of the quantity invoiced is hacked to overcome an issue in one of the tests of Odoo.
 See https://github.com/OCA/OCB/pull/598

+* The module purchase_stock_picking_return_invoicing_open_qty is a glue module that will be automatically installed in case the purchase_open_qty module is also installed.

 Bug Tracker
 ===========